Dennis Harrison

-Dennis Harrison, Jr. (born July 31, 1956 in Cleveland, Ohio) is a former professional American football player who played ten seasons in the National Football League.
+Dennis Harrison Jr. (born July 31, 1956) is an American former professional football player who was a defensive end for 10 seasons in the National Football League (NFL).
 He played in Super Bowl XV for the Philadelphia Eagles and was selected to the Pro Bowl after the 1982 season.
-In 1983, he led the Philadelphia Eagles in sacks with 13.5 on the season.
+In 1983, he led the Philadelphia Eagles in sacks with 11.5 on the season.